 An introductory course in reading, writing, listening to, and speaking Spanish for students with no previous knowledge of the language.

 Are you interested in learning to speak, read, write and understand basic Spanish while also learning about Hispanic culture?
-With over 400 million native speakers worldwide Spanish is truly a world language and the ability to communicate in a second language will distinguish you from other graduates.
-As a beginners course, all you need is your interest, enthusiasm, and energy, we can do the rest.
-No previous knowledge required.
+With over 400 million native speakers worldwide Spanish is truly a world language, and the ability to communicate in a second language will distinguish you from other graduates.
+As a beginners' paper, all you need is your interest, enthusiasm and energy; we can do the rest.

 |Paper title||Introductory Spanish 1|

 |International Tuition Fees (NZD)||$3,585.00|

 - SPAN 132 or any other more advanced Spanish language paper

 - Schedule C

 - This paper is for beginners only and is not available to students who have passed NCEA Level 2 or 3 (or equivalent) in Spanish.
 For further information, contact the